chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-naca0012-low-reynolds/2d-naca0012-low-reynolds.rst

 .. image:: image/explanations_BC.png

 These airfoils, though created almost 100 years ago, are still very popular in aerodynamic fields where they often serve as a *base* choice, which is then modified to fit the constructor's constraints.
 The literature on numerical simulations of NACAs with high Reynolds numbers (:math:`Re>10^6`) is abundant.
 However recent technological developments in the field of Micro Air Vehicles (MAVs) created a need for low Reynolds simulations (:math:`Re<10^4`) since these vehicles operate at Reynolds numbers much smaller than usual aircraft.
 In this example, a 2D simulation around a 0012NACA at :math:`Re=1000` will be performed in order to retrieve significant quantities such as drag, lift and pressure coefficients, respectively denoted by :math:`C_D`, :math:`C_L` and :math:`C_p`.
+Elements of order 1 will be used for pressure and velocity.
 A spectral analysis will then be performed to analyze the vortex shedding frequency.

 Parameter file
 ----------------